Please rotate your device back to portrait mode for the best experience.

 answer:

-Yes – CTCA hosts regular Open Days where prospective students can explore the campus, meet lecturers, and get a feel for the creative energy.
-Private tours can also be arranged on request.
+Yes.
+We host Open Days throughout the year so prospective students and families can explore the campus, meet lecturers, and experience the energy of CTCA firsthand.
+Private campus tours can also be arranged on request.

 question: What career paths do CTCA graduates pursue?